gasparka/thesis/docs/3_synthesis.rst

 In sum, this method requires the execution of the Python code before types can be inferred.
 The main advantage of this is very low complexity.
 In addition, this allows the usage of 'lazy' fixed point types as shown in :numref:`ch_fixed`.
-This method can also be used to keep track of all the values a variable takes, this can enable automatic conversion from floating-point to fixed-point.
+This method can also be used to keep track of all the values a variable takes, which enables automatic conversion from floating-point to fixed-point.
 The code execution needed for conversion is automated in the ``simulate`` functions by running the Python domain simulation.